 Follow up the standard NPS question with one additional question, “What would it take for you to recommend my product to someone you know?”, and target the people who are not your promoters, which means they rated their likelihood to recommend your product an 8 or lower.
 You can then do an analysis of those open-ended responses to identify key trends in the data.

-Perhaps you work for a SAAS business that charges a monthly subscription fee and a large number of people say the price is too expensive and that’s why they won’t recommend to a friend.
+Perhaps you work for a SAAS business that charges a monthly subscription fee, and a large number of people say the price is too expensive, and that’s why they won’t recommend it to a friend.
 Using the lean analytics model, you could conduct pricing experimentation to see if there is a lower pricing model that results in driving up your referrals (and growing your company’s business).